-Apply to undergraduate admissions if you are seeking a dual degree (bachelor's and master's degree combined) as a high school graduate or a transfer student; you must declare one of the pre-athletic training undergraduate majors on your Whitworth application (either a B.S. in health science, pre-athletic training, or a B.A. in kinesiology, pre-athletic training).
+Apply to undergraduate admissions if you are seeking a dual degree (bachelor's and master's degree combined) as a high school graduate or a transfer student; you must declare a pre-athletic training undergraduate major on your Whitworth application (typically a B.S. in health science, pre-athletic training).

 - Priority Deadline: Nov.
 30